Fujifilm GF 50mm F3.5 lens on a white background without caps.

 Fujifilm makes a 14-element 55mm with a maximum aperture of F1.7 but it’s twice as long, weighs more than double this lens (778g), and takes 77mm filters.
 This 50mm lens, on the other hand, takes 62mm filters and weighs just 355g.
 On the smaller GFX100s/50s II or perhaps the now discontinued GFX 50R it’s the perfect compact outfit for fieldwork.
 That’s not a slight on the GFX100 or newer GFX 100 II but those models are a bit larger and heavier than the 100s/50s bodies, especially the original GFX100.

 While the intention is on accessibility, there’s no obvious scrimping.
 Indeed, this lens is beautifully made and feels quite rugged.
-It has a wonderfully machined silky-smooth aperture collar in third stops and a highly tactile rubberised focusing collar.
+It has a wonderfully machined aperture collar in third stops and a highly tactile rubberised focusing collar.
 The lens has the WR spec, meaning there are seals at 10 points to prevent dust and moisture ingress.
 Everywhere else is metal, and there’s a nice heft to it even though it weighs in at just 335g.

 10 seaals on the GF 50mm lens